scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 ### Secret

-You can ask for a secret to be mounted on the container beign launched by the task.
+You can ask for a secret to be mounted on the container being launched by the task.
 You need to declare the volume type as `secret`, a name for the Secret for the user (e.g., `my-secret`), the mount path on the container and a spec with the name of the Secret on Kubernetes (e.g., `secret-name-on-k8s`).

 ```python